CodeSmell/AsynchRest/README.md

 	localhost:8888/jaxrs/invoice/find/?storeNumber=100&trailerNumber=1

+### Testing stream
+In order to see the stream in action, update the `SlowInvoiceDao` so that it returns 5000 invoices.
+Also update the `Thread.sleep` to 100 ms.

+	curl localhost:8888/jaxrs/invoice/find/stream?storeNumber=100

+The resulting array of JSON objects will start to be returned before the method has completed.

 ## Using Jersey as JAX-RS provider instead of Spring MVC
 Typically a Spring Boot application will use the web starter, which sets up the container for Spring MVC REST development.